logion-network/logion-backend-ts/README.md

 ## Quick start

 ### DB
-First, run a PostgreSQL 12 server:
+First, run a PostgreSQL server:

-`docker run --name logion-postgres -e POSTGRES_PASSWORD=secret -p 5432:5432 logionnetwork/logion-postgres:latest`
+`docker run --name logion-postgres -e POSTGRES_PASSWORD=secret -p 5432:5432 -d logionnetwork/logion-postgres:latest`

-(or `docker start -a logion-postgres` if you already executed the above command).
+(or `docker start logion-postgres` if you already executed the above command).

 Then copy the file [`ormconfig.json.sample`](ormconfig.json.sample) to `ormconfig.json`, and adapt to your database setup if needed.